-There is no other trade like that of an Armoured combat specialist.
+There is no other trade like that of being Armoured.
 You will be trained to operate and fight from within an armoured vehicle and trained in mounted reconnaissance.

 About the role